 ATYP English classes meet one Monday evening most months from 6:00-8:00 p.m. for ELA Extension and on most Mondays an optional ELA drop-in study table is available for students needing individual assistance.
 Each Math class has a monthly Monday evening hands-on session from 6-8 p.m.
 All Monday night study tables are virtual (but extension and hands-on sessions are held at the Kent ISD Educational Service Center, 2930 Knapp NE, Grand Rapids, 49525.
 (Park in Lot #11)

 ATYP Calendar for face to face classes: The Kent ATYP calendar is developed from the calendar recommended by the Kent ISD Superintendents’ Association Perpetual Calendar Committee.
 Kent ATYP classes will meet on days when local districts have half days or full days off for conferences, in services, special vacations, or exams, etc. The only scheduled days when Kent ATYP classes do not meet are listed in the Kent County Common Calendar Agreements.
 For 2020-2021, all classes will be virtual except for Monday night extensions and hands-on sessions.

 How do Students Get to ATYP?

 Some districts with multiple students participating transport students to Kent ATYP classes.
-The move to Kent Career Tech Center has helped districts pool their transportation times since they were transporting students to this campus already.
-However, many students are transported by parents individually or in carpools.
-The Tech Center has ample parking and easy access.
-No classes will be held face-to-face at KCTC in 2020-2021.
+The move to Kent ISD Campus has helped districts pool their transportation times since they were transporting students to this campus already.
+However, some students are transported by parents individually or in carpools.
+The campus has ample parking and easy access.

 What about SNOW DAYS?